For people struggling to get by on minimum wage, one of the biggest challenges is housing.

-Some vouchers are project-based, meaning they cover all units within a given building for a given time.
+Some vouchers are project-based.
+They cover all housing units within a given building for a given time.
 Any families living within that building pay only 30% of their gross income for rent, with the voucher covering any difference between that and the market cost.

 Once a family finds a home, the PHA checks it to make sure the home meets all requirements, including a reasonable rent cost.
-If it does, the PHA enters into a contract with the landlord that gives it the authority to make subsidy payments on the family’s behalf.
+If it does, the PHA enters into a contract with the property owner that gives it the authority to make subsidy payments on the family’s behalf.

 Who Qualifies for Housing Choice Vouchers

 Each local PHA sets its own rules about who is eligible for housing choice vouchers.
-However, in general, all applicants must meet certain basic requirements:
+However, in general, all applicants must meet certain basic requirements.

-- Citizenship.
-Housing choice vouchers are available only to U.S. citizens and specific categories of legal immigrants.
+HCVs are available only to U.S. citizens and specific categories of legal immigrants.
 The PHA can ask applicants to provide proof of citizenship or legal immigration status for themselves and every member of their household.